Christina O is one of the most legendary charter yachts to date.

 1954 was one of the most successful years for the future billionaire.
 This year, Onassis bought himself a battered frigate to make his dream yacht out of it.
 He named the ship in honor of his only daughter and transformed it into a chic establishment worthy of a millionaire (then Onassis was still a millionaire and invested four of his millions in the repair and redevelopment of the yacht).
 Christina O became for Onassis a haven, a refuge, a real home.
 Despite the fact that the millionaire had residences in different parts of the world, only here he felt calm and took care of his yacht like the apple of his eye.

 Aristotle Onassis collected on his yacht all the achievements of technology and luxury that could be imagined in 1954.
-There was an outlandish air conditioner, electrified galleys and huge generators (a whole staff of engineers worked to make them silent), a thermostat that kept the water temperature in the pool two degrees lower than the air temperature, a network of forty telephones entangled the yacht, and a fireplace in the living room was finished with priceless lapis lazuli.
-The doors to the main deck are made of expensive antique Japanese wood, the doors of the master suite are of tinted glass.
-On board was always ready to fly a hydroplane and four boats.
-Onassis collected treasures on his yacht, a collection of edged weapons and a desk of the French king.
+There was an outlandish air conditioner, electrified galleys and huge generators (a whole staff of engineers worked to keep them silent), a thermostat that kept the water temperature in the pool two degrees lower than the air temperature, the yacht was surrounded by a network of forty telephones, and a fireplace in The living room was decorated with priceless lapis lazuli.
+The doors on the main deck are made of expensive antique Japanese wood, while the doors to the owner's suite are made from tinted glass.
+On board there was a seaplane and four boats always ready to take off.
+Onassis collected treasures, a collection of bladed weapons and a desk of the French king on his yacht.
 He spent half a million dollars every year to maintain his house on the water.

-After the death of Onassis, his only daughter became the owner of the yacht.
-Christina did not dare to manage the yacht on which her almost joyless childhood passed, and presented the ship to the Greek government as a presidential yacht.
-The Greeks renamed the yacht "Argo", but they could not appreciate it, and it quickly fell into disrepair.
+After Onassis's death, his only daughter became the owner of the yacht.
+Christina did not dare to manage the yacht on which she spent her almost joyless childhood, and donated the ship to the Greek government as a presidential yacht.
+The Greeks renamed the yacht "Argo", but could not appreciate it, and it quickly fell into disrepair.
 In the 1990s, the Greek government tried to sell the yacht, raising the price to $16 million, but no buyer was found.
-Nobody wanted to take a ship for such a price, because to put it in order, it would take twice as much.
-For several years the yacht vegetated in the port, until its negligent owners decided to drop the price.
-Just $2.2 million is a ridiculous price for a yacht.
+No one wanted to take the ship for such a price, because to put it in order would require twice as much money.
+The yacht languished in the port for several years until its careless owners decided to lower the price.
+Only $2.2 million is a ridiculous price for a yacht.
 And a buyer was almost found for her - Alexander Blastos, but he was convicted of fraud with telegraph lines, his accounts were frozen, and the yacht remained under the Greek flag.
-This floating treasure languished in obscurity until John Paul Papanicolaou took over the yacht.
+This floating treasure languished in obscurity until John Paul Papanicolaou took charge of the yacht.
 Only the efforts of this friend of the Onassis family helped restore the yacht to its former glory.
 He bought and restored the yacht Christina O.

 Papanicolaou assembled a group of talented architects led by Kostas Karabelas.
 The first problem that the restorers faced was the thoroughly rusted hull and outdated equipment.
 Then it was necessary to refinish the yacht.
 Long months of restoration work cost Papanicolaou $50 million.
 Two new diesel engines were installed on the yacht, which developed a speed of 20 knots.
 John returned the yacht to its former name, made a major overhaul, equipped the yacht with the latest technology, and in April 2001 the world saw the old Christina O in a new guise.